Review: Cathay Pacific first class lounge, London Heathrow

 Access

-Cathay Pacific's London Heathrow T3 first class lounge is open to
+Open daily from 5:30 to 9pm or the last CX departure, Cathay Pacific’s London Heathrow T3 first class lounge welcomes:

 • first class passengers on any Oneworld airline flying out of T3: a roster which includes Cathay Pacific, British Airways, Qantas, American Airlines and JAL

-• travellers in any class holding Oneworld Emerald status in their airline's frequent flyer scheme: that includes the Diamond and Diamond Plus tiers of Cathay's Marco Polo Club, and Qantas Platinum and Platinum One card-holders plus elite Chairman's Lounge members
+• travellers in any class holding Oneworld Emerald status in their airline’s frequent flyer scheme: that includes the Diamond and invite-only Diamond Plus tiers of Cathay’s frequent flyer program, and Qantas Platinum and Platinum One card-holders plus elite Chairman’s Lounge members

 It doesn’t matter if you’ve already made your way into one of T3’s other Oneworld airline lounges: you’re still entitled to visit the Cathay Pacific first class lounge, either for a quick sticky-beak or to plant yourself there for a full meal.